sathishc/amplify-videokyc-workshop/workshop-content/source_content/50_add_document_checks/10_enabling_backend .md

 4. For "Provide a friendly name for your resource".
 Provide a name "textID".
 Use "Default Configuration"

-5. For "Would you like to identify Documents?" - select 'Y'
+5. For "Would you like to identify documents?" - select 'Yes'

 6. For "Who should have access?"
 Select - Auth users only